How to contribute to the Go language

 git-codereview: change updated.

-You must follow git commit message conventions described here.
-In short, the template for a good commit message would be:
+Follow the Git commit message conventions described here.
+In short, a good commit message looks like:

 prefix: summary of changes

-Optional multiline detailed description.
-There must be a blank line before.
+Optional multi-line description.
+Leave a blank line before it.

 Can be empty.

-In our simple case, a good commit message would be a one-liner spec: fix grammar issue.
+In our simple case, a good one-liner is spec: fix grammar issue.

 $ git log -1